ASKabalan/Jax-multihost/README.md

 └───────────────┘
 ```

-If we check if the sharding is adressable we get `True`, our 8 part arrays are also `fully_replicated` which we mentionend in [Sharding Properties](#sharding-properties) which means that each device has a complete copy of the entire data which is not our case, so what is really happening.
+If we check if the sharding is addressable we get `True`, our 8 part arrays are also `fully_replicated` which we mentionend in [Sharding Properties](#sharding-properties) which means that each device has a complete copy of the entire data which is not our case, the global data is split among 8 devices.
+So what is really happening.

-In case of multi controller each code is called n times as we mentionned before, so this line
+In case of multi controller each code is called `n` times as we mentionned before, so this line

 ```python
 xs = jax.numpy.ones(jax.local_device_count())
 ```

 Is called n times and each of the devices is allocating a slice of the data that is fully addressable and fully replicable for each controller, but they are not globally.\
-In other words each process can access it's data so it is adressable for this given process and it has a full copy of its data so it's replicable for this given process.
+In other words each process can access it's data so it is addressable for this given process and it has a full copy of its data so it's replicable for this given process.

 What does this mean for sharding reshape like we did earler?